'We have to be remembered for what's been done,' Trump says on early return to Washington | Politics

 Trump was originally scheduled to attend a New Year's Eve party at his Mar-a-Lago resort.
 The White House has given no reason for why he returned to Washington early, but it coincides with Trump's fight with Congress over his veto of a major defense bill and his demand for increased COVID-19 stimulus checks, as well as a spike in tensions with Iran.

 Senate Majority Leader Mitch McConnell, the top Republican in the chamber, dealt a likely death blow on Wednesday to Trump's bid to boost coronavirus aid to Americans, declining to schedule a swift vote on a bill to raise relief checks to $2,000 from the $600 included in a $892 billion relief package passed by Congress earlier this month.
-UNSUPPORTED CLAIMS

-Trump's fellow Republicans in Congress have largely stuck with him through four turbulent years, but he is angry that they have not fully backed his unsupported claims of election fraud or supported him over the stimulus checks and veto.
-He attacked Republican leaders in tweets this week as "pathetic" and accused the party of having a "death wish" if it did not increase stimulus payments for struggling Americans.
+TENSIONS WITH REPUBLICANS

-Some Republican senators had supported Trump's call for an increase in the stimulus payments, notably David Perdue and Kelly Loeffler, who face runoff elections in Georgia next week that will determine which party controls the Senate under Biden.
-In a blow to Republicans, Perdue's campaign said on Thursday saying that he was quarantining after coming into contact with someone who tested positive for the coronavirus.
+Some Republican senators had supported Trump's call for an increase in the stimulus payments, notably David Perdue and Kelly Loeffler, who face runoff elections in Georgia Jan.
+5 that will determine which party controls the Senate under Biden.
+But Perdue's campaign suffered a setback on Thursday, saying the senator was quarantining after coming into contact with someone who tested positive for the coronavirus.

-Perdue was notified of the contact on Thursday and has tested negative, a campaign statement said.
 U.S.-Iran tensions, meanwhile, have again spiked.
+Iranian Foreign Minister Mohammad Javad Zarif on Thursday accused Washington of trying to fabricate a pretext for attacking his country and vowed Tehran would defend itself even though it does not seek war.

 ALSO READ